msatul1305/Linux/Azure/AI-900/2_Azure_ML/readme.md

                 - Mileage
             - Labels
                 - Likely Selling Price
+    - Regression evaluation metrics
+      - Mean Absolute Error (MAE)
+        - indicates by how many items each prediction was wrong.
+        - for example, -3 and +3 both indicate a variance of 3
+        - i.e. It doesn't matter if the prediction was over or under the actual value
+        - it takes all discrepancies between predicted and actual labels into account equally
+      - Mean Squared Error (MSE)
+        - produce a metric that "amplifies" larger errors by squaring the individual errors and
+        - calculating the mean of the squared values.
+        - squares the error values
+      - Root Mean Squared Error (RMSE)
+        - to measure the error in terms of the number of items back from MSE
+        - compare the discrepancy between the predicted and actual values in order to evaluate the model.
+      - Coefficient of determination or R-squared (R2)
+        - measures the proportion of variance in the validation results
+        - that can be explained by the model, as opposed to some anomalous aspect of the validation data
+        - for example
+          - a day with a highly unusual number of ice creams sales because of a local festival
+        - It compares the sum of squared differences between predicted and actual labels
+          - with the sum of squared differences between the actual label values and the mean of actual label values,
+          - like this:
+            - R2 = 1- ∑(y-ŷ)2 ÷ ∑(y-ȳ)2
+            - where:
+              - y = actual label value
+              - ŷ = predicted label value
+              - ȳ = mean of actual label values
+        - result is a value between 0 and 1 that describes the proportion of variance explained by the model.
+        -
 - Classification
   - Supervised Machine Learning Technique
   - e.g. Two-Class Logistic Regression